-Margaret Wise Brown Preschool Story Time: Preschool 4 and 5 year old classes are invited to sign up for a monthly story time.
-Each month features a book by Margaret Wise Brown, the author of Goodnight Moon and a descendant of John and Margaretta Brown, and an activity.
-Space is limited, and teachers must call to make a reservation at the beginning of the school year.
-The program takes place seven times a year (September-December and March-May).
-This program is at the Orlando Brown House and is free of charge.
+Preschool 4- and 5-year-old classes are invited to sign up for a monthly story program.
+Each month features a book by Margaret Wise Brown, the author of Goodnight Moon and a descendant of John Brown, and an activity.
+Space is limited, and teachers must call to make a reservation.
+The program takes place six times a year (September-November and March-May).
+Free.